SushiStar/Snippets/cpp_scripts/notes/const.md

-The const after the argument listin the function declarations indicates that these functions do not modify the state of a class:
+The const after the argument list in the function declarations indicates that these functions do not modify the state of a class:
     void getVal() const{/* */}
 const_cast is used to cast away the constness of variables: